FraPagano/Monza-Circuit-Mobile-Robot-Simulator-/README.md

 #### Controlling node

-Some important global object were instantiated such as:
+Some important global object were instantiated here such as:

  1. A `geometry_msgs::Twist my_vel` message used for setting both the robot's linear and angular default velocities;
- 2. A custom service message `second_assignment::KeyboardInput my_input` whose `request` field is a *char* type and `response` field is a *float* type.
-This custom service message has been on purpose designed for the user keyboard's inputs;
+ 2. The custom service message `second_assignment::KeyboardInput my_input` on purpose designed for the user keyboard's inputs;
  3. A `ros::ServiceClient` for the velocity changes, handled by the UI node;
- 4. Another `ros::ServiceClient` for the restart request, handled by the UI node.
+ 4. Another `ros::ServiceClient` for the restart request, handled by the UI node too.

 The controlling node is the one that set  both the robot's linear and angular velocities and elaborates data from laser sensors.
 Here, a turn decison method was implemented but also a Server that collects the Client (in the UI node) requests.
 The functions that I created are: